Jane's AH-64D Longbow: Gameplay

 The game had the most authentic flight model for a helicopter for its time and every aspect of the electronics systems was meticulously detailed.
-The weapons had realistic operational ranges and limits, and all friendly and enemy units were strictly based on their real-life counterparts.
+The weapons have realistic operational ranges and limits, and all friendly and enemy units arer based on their real-life counterparts.
 A wingman helps the player, and the player takes on Russian equipment in multiple single missions and campaigns, as well as a handful of historically accurate missions in which it is possible to 're-live' memorable battles.

 Flash Point: Korea was released on November 30, 1996.
 It features a new campaign set in Korea, the addition of the co-pilot position, improved wingman commands and many bug fixes.

 Release

 Longbow Gold came out in April 1997.
 It is a compilation pack featuring the AH-64D Longbow and Flash Point: Korea add-ons.
-It is also fully patched and updated to include a Windows executable, so DOS is no longer necessary.
+It includes a Windows executable.
 Also included is the 3Dfx update, which adds a Glide renderer.

 Longbow Anthology was released in 1998 and is a compilation of Jane's AH-64D Longbow, the mission disk Flash Point: Korea, and Longbow 2 in one box, with an abbreviated manual.
-All included simulators are fully patched to the latest versions.

 A Limited Edition was also released, removing the campaign mode and marketed as a budget title.